 This week back in 1814, enormous vats of ale at London’s Meux Brewery burst, letting loose a tsunami of beer.
 Sound awesome?
 Not for the people it killed.
 Hear the sobering tale, and chase it with a cocktail that won’t help you dry out.

 Linda Thompson was one of the biggest names in English folk-rock of the 1970s.
 Now she is back with the second record in a recent come-back, fifty years after her musical career began.

-Actor and comedian Bob Odenkirk is working on a new sketch comedy series, "The Birthday Boys."
-The show is warm and silly, but he is not giving up on his "angry old man energy" just yet.
+Actor and comedian Bob Odenkirk is best known as Saul on "Breaking Bad" and for his own influential sketch show "Mr. Show."
+His latest project is a generally upbeat and silly new sketch series, but he's not giving up his "angry old man energy" just yet.

 Pop star and performance artist Peaches has made a career of fun, whimsical work that challenges serious themes of sexism, homophobia, and intolerance - so she helps our listeners address some everyday injustices.

 Nigel Slater is among the most famous and beloved food writers in the world - but, he tells us, he's neither chef nor celebrity.